 The Department also undertakes screening for criminal history on behalf of TAFE Colleges, Catholic schools and many Private (Independent) schools.
 The Nationally Coordinated Criminal History Check is processed by the Department’s Screening Unit and is not associated with the National Police Certificate.
 Police Clearances and Criminal Record Checks obtained from any other agency cannot be accepted.
 Teachers registered with the Teacher Registration Board of Western Australia should contact the Screening Unit on 9264 4477 to check their screening status.

 Applicants should apply online and then submit their Summary Sheet together with four (4) items of identification.
+Additional information is available to help source the required idenitification.
 The criminal history information is accessed through the Australian Criminal Intelligence Commission (ACIC) and will take one to three weeks to process.

 If no criminal history identified, the person will be cleared and allocated a Screening Clearance Number (SCN).
 They will be notified by mail and SMS (if a mobile number is provided).